-Over the past two years, we have worked alongside a Primary Mastery Consultant to embed a teaching for mastery approach in our school.
+Since the introduction of the new EYFS Framework, Maths Leads have worked alongside a Primary Mastery Consultant to embed a teaching for mastery approach in our school.
 Needs for CPD are identified through regular monitoring and the maths lead provides opportunities for all staff to explore and develop their subject knowledge through regular staff meetings, collaborative planning and teacher research groups.